Miyamura80/DiscordBot/README.md

 Here to try the github features and develop the minesweeper bot between my laptop and raspberry pi.

+**Requirements:**

+You must have ffmpeg installed on the computer to run the bot.

 **Token.txt:**

 You must have a text file named: "token.txt" in the same folder as the repository, with your